aofarrel/BYOD-to-Terra/README.md

 If you'd rather your local system do all the heavy lifting, check **tsvify.sh** instead. tsvify.sh does not support Windows.

-If you would like to combine your own data with Gen3 data of the same type, use **Table Smasher** to combine a Gen3 table with your own.

 ### Importing more than one file type (ex: CRAMs and their associated CRAI files)

 #### Background